Cavity Wall Tie Replacement

 Timberwise has fully trained and experienced surveyors across England, Wales and Scotland who have a range of solutions at their disposal to solve your cavity wall tie problem.
-Our surveyor will recommend the most suitable structural repairs for your property as well as providing a written report for the work to be carried out.
+Our surveyor will recommend the most suitable structural repairs for your property as well as provide a written report for the work to be carried out.

-If a problem with cavity wall tie corrosion has been identified, our specialist technicians who will provide the right treatment to your corroded wall ties.
-Contact Timberwise via our let’s chat button by calling on 0800 288 8660 or you can request a survey online.
+If a problem with cavity wall tie corrosion has been identified, our specialist technicians will provide the right treatment to your corroded wall ties.
+Contact Timberwise by calling on 0800 288 8660 or you can request a survey online.